Vamsiteja30/Personalized-Healthcare-Multi--Agent/README-Docker.md

-# HealthSync Docker Setup Guide
+# NOVA Docker Setup Guide

-This guide explains how to deploy the HealthSync Healthcare Multi-Agent application using Docker.
+This guide explains how to deploy the NOVA Healthcare Multi-Agent application using Docker.

-## 🐳 Prerequisites
+##  Prerequisites requried

 - Docker Engine 20.10+
 - Docker Compose 2.0+
 - At least 2GB RAM available
 - 5GB free disk space

-## 🚀 Quick Start
+##  Quick Start to do

 ### 1. Clone and Navigate
 ```bash